 4. Keep a clear head

-Cutting down on alcohol is often a really important part of our journey to lower high blood sugar.
-Christmas is a tempting time to have a drink (or several) – but luckily there are more non-alcoholic options than ever before available to keep you feeling merry yet clear headed.
+Cutting down on alcohol is often a really important part of our health improvement journey.
+Christmas is a tempting time to have a drink (or several) – but luckily there are more non-alcoholic options than ever before available to keep you feeling merry, clear headed and feeling smug as you look after yourself.
 Depending on what you like, try non-alcoholic wine, beer, prosecco, or perhaps even a special Christmas mocktail.

 5. Give yourself a Boxing-Day Boost